DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

 All of the mentioned datasets are retrievable in thw project folders.

 Part 1
--We started by creating a specific script for setting up our software for the analysis, choosing and loading the required packages
+- We started by creating a specific script for setting up our software for the analysis, choosing and loading the required packages

--We imported the "parl_gov" dataset and filtered it for observations about Italy.
+- We imported the "parl_gov" dataset and filtered it for observations about Italy.

--We scraped Wikipedia to perfect our df with some important missing variables
+- We scraped Wikipedia to perfect our df with some important missing variables

 Part 2
--This bit required a second dataset gathered from the scraping of an academic paper (McDonnel, Valbruzzi 2014)
+- This bit required a second dataset gathered from the scraping of an academic paper (McDonnel, Valbruzzi 2014)

--We had to import the coordinates for the European capital cities from kaggle
+- We had to import the coordinates for the European capital cities from kaggle

 Part 3

--The data for this part was gathered scraping the websites of some newspapers (The Guardian, BBC, Le Monde, Der Spiegel)
+- The data for this part was gathered scraping the websites of some newspapers (The Guardian, BBC, Le Monde, Der Spiegel)

 Part 4
 - We manually imported the speeches of Monti and Draghi as .txt files